-Paraprofessionals (SECAs) are responsible for assisting in the instruction and personal care needs of students with disabilities in accordance with their IEP.
-SECAs' primary duties include assisting Special Education teachers in elementary and high schools in reinforcing efforts with children with various disabilities in accordance with each student's IEP.
-However, SECAs should not serve as substitute teachers or be assigned office clerk duties, school maintenance or operations, or fire drill monitor duties.
+Paraprofessionals are responsible for assisting in the instruction and personal care needs of students with disabilities in accordance with their IEP.
+Paraprofessionals' primary duties include assisting special education teachers in elementary and high schools in reinforcing supports for students with various disabilities in accordance with each student's IEP.

-Paraprofessionals (SECAs) are responsible for:
+Paraprofessionals are responsible for:

-- Working and assisting with the delivery of instructional and/or other direct or indirect services for eligible students with disabilities, per their IEPs; - Providing instructional supports for students to reinforce learning concepts by reteaching, reviewing, drilling/practicing, and reinforcing lessons; - Progress monitoring and providing feedback to special education teacher regarding student academic performance and/or behavior; - Under the direction of the teacher and/or related service providers, implementing accommodations and modifications, and other educational or behavioral strategies used in the classroom; - Documenting service delivery; (e.g., SSM Service Capture); - Assisting teachers and related service providers in maintaining written student records (e.g., data collection, portfolios, etc.); - Facilitating communication with linguistically and culturally diverse parents/guardians; - Supporting students with disabilities with the general education curriculum in alignment with student IEPs and/or per the direction of the teacher; - Assisting students with AT, including computers, software programs, electronic learning tools, and communication devices; - Collaborating and communicating with appropriate school personnel about the needs of students with disabilities; - Working with a variety of students who may have diverse learning needs; - Providing input to the teacher regarding the student's response to strategies that have been used in instruction or behavior management; - Obtaining, preparing, and organizing instructional materials as directed by teacher; - Maintaining and protecting students' right to confidentiality; - Assisting with personal care needs (e.g., toileting) as identified in the student's IEP; - Lifting and positioning non-ambulatory students as instructed by the physical therapist or teacher and in adherence to written instructions from students' personal physicians; and - Assisting students with orthopedic impairments by arranging and adjusting tools, work aids, and equipment used by students in classrooms, including but not limited to, specially equipped worktables, positioning equipment, and wheelchairs.
+- Working and assisting with the delivery of instructional and/or other direct or indirect services for eligible students per their IEPs; - Providing instructional supports for students to reinforce learning concepts by reteaching, reviewing, and drilling/ practicing lessons; - Assisting with data collection and providing feedback to special education teacher and/or RSPs regarding student academic performance and/or behavior; - Under the direction of the teacher and/or RSPs, implementing accommodations and modifications and other educational or behavioral strategies; - Documenting service delivery (e.g., SSM Service Capture); - Assisting teachers and RSPs in maintaining written student records (e.g., data collection, portfolios, etc.); - Supporting students in accessing the general education curriculum in alignment with student IEPs and/or per the direction of the teacher: - Assisting students with AT, including computers, software programs, electronic learning tools, and communication devices.
+This may include assisting with setup/maintenance of devices, data collection, and modeling device use; - Collaborating and communicating with appropriate school personnel about the needs of students with disabilities: - Providing input to the teacher regarding the student's response to strategies that have been used in instruction or behavior management; - Obtaining, preparing, and organizing instructional materials as directed by teacher; - Maintaining and protecting students' rights to confidentiality; - Assisting with personal care needs (e.g., toileting) as identified in the student's IEP;